What is Peaberry Coffee?

 What Is Peaberry Coffee?

 Called “caracol” for snail in Spanish, peaberry coffee is a natural mutation that occurs inside the coffee cherry.
-Rather uncommon, this mutation only occurs in 5-10% of the world’s coffee beans.
+Rather uncommon, this mutation makes up only 5-10% of the world’s coffee beans.

 The rarity of these beans makes them more expensive.
 If they're actually worth the higher price point is a highly debated topic.